 - 8. The population living in incorporated areas totals nearly 7,400 residents out of 22,075 county-wide (based on 2021 Washington State Office of Financial Management forecasts).
 Population centers are geographically divided by Willapa Bay with an estimated 51% living in the Naselle and Long Beach Peninsula areas and along the Columbia River.
 To the north, South Bend, Raymond, and Willapa Valley account for the remaining 49% of the population (based on 2020 census figures).
 During the months of May through September the population on the Long Beach Peninsula surges with beach visitors, particularly on weekends when estimates have reached as high as 100,000, creating a challenge in addressing emergency management issues based on vast population fluctuations. - 9.
 Over 24% of the population is over the age of 65 and 11% speak foreign languages, predominately Spanish.
 These factors create some needs in notification, warning, evacuation, and sheltering.
 Public education also must have tailored adaptations to reach a diverse audience. - 10.
 The unincorporated areas which contain the largest portion of the population are governed by the BOCC.
 There are three political districts, each of which elects a representative to the county commission. - 11.
 The Pacific County EMC, governing council of the PCEMA, is comprised of the three county commissioners, the Sheriff, and four mayors, each having one vote. - 12.
-The Pacific County Interlocal Agreement for Emergency Management Services delegates emergency management authority to the Pacific County Sheriff ("Sheriff").
+The Pacific County Interlocal Agreement for Emergency Management Services delegates emergency management authority to the Pacific County Board of County Commissioners.
 The appointment of the Director and any additional PCEMA staff is subject to confirmation by a majority vote of the Council.
-Individuals appointed by the Sheriff and confirmed by the Council will be deemed to be employees of the Pacific County Sheriff's Office. - 13.
+Individuals appointed by the County Commissioners and confirmed by the Council will be deemed to be employees of Pacific County. - 13.
 Considering Pacific County's environment, stage of development, and geographic location, the county is vulnerable to a number of hazards which have the potential to disrupt both the incorporated and unincorporated areas.
 As it is not possible to predict the onset of any disastrous event, their probability can be predicated on historical record.
 Research, documented in the Pacific County Hazard Identification and Vulnerability Analysis (HIVA), ranks hazards by historical incidence as follows: hazardous materials, flood, storms/severe weather, snow storm, tsunami, landslide, earthquake, and volcano.
-Several of these hazards can trigger the occurrence of one or more resulting events. - B. Capability Assessment - 1.
-The PCEMA will make every reasonable effort to respond in the event of an emergency or disaster.
-However, city, county, and jurisdictional emergency response resources and systems may be overwhelmed, and response may be delayed.
-For this reason, residents, governmental agencies, businesses, and other organizations are encouraged to develop internal emergency response, continuity of operations and continuity of government plans, and prepare to be self-sufficient for a minimum of three days.
+Several of these hazards can trigger the occurrence of one or more resulting events.